hdorgeval/playwright-fluent/docs/playwright-fluent.api.md

 - waitOptions: `Partial<WaitUntilOptions>`

 Waits until the function `func()` returns the same result during a specified period of time that defaults to 300 ms.

+If the function `func()` does not return the same result during the specified period, an error will be throwed.
+To prevent throwing, set `throwOnTimeout: false` in the `waitOptions`.

 Usage example: